maximkulkin/esp-homekit/README.md

 See [esp-homekit-demo](https://github.com/maximkulkin/esp-homekit-demo) for examples.

+## Building for ESP-IDF >= 4.0

+In ESP-IDF >= 4.0 there is a SPI flash write protection that checks if area written to is inside writable parition.
+Haven't figured out yet how esp-homekit can modify parition table automatically, so for the time being you need to disable that check in
+menuconfig: go to Component config -> SPI Flash driver -> Write to dangerous flash regions and set it to "Allowed".

 ## QR code pairing

 You can use a QR code to pair with accessories.
 To enable that feature, you need to